Aeschyl/Email-Verification-Microservice/README.md

 https://email-verification-microservice.onrender.com/api/email/verify
 ```

+(This is render free tier so it can take >50s if the instance is inactive!, however response should be blazing fast afterwards)

 Send a POST request to the server using cURL or Postman:
 ```sh
 curl -X POST https://email-verification-microservice.onrender.com -H "Content-Type: application/json" -d "{\"email\": \"test@example.com\"}"